 This deep herbal oil massage is a well-known relaxing treatment that boosts blood circulation throughout the body and the brain.
 Energy channels or specific points are activated that relieve tension and calm the mind.
 The application of oil-based herbs is an effective remedy for Vata imbalances.
 And believed as the most significant factor in mental illness.

-This special gift of the ancient healing method of Ayurveda is among the most soothing relaxation techniques.
-In this profoundly relaxing process, the forehead and scalp are treated to a gentle, steady flow of lukewarm medicinal herbal oil poured into the ancient pattern of stimulating points affixed to the entire part of your forehead.
+The ancient healing method of Ayurveda offers this special gift as one of the most soothing relaxation techniques.
+During this profoundly relaxing process, practitioners treat the forehead and scalp with a gentle, steady flow of lukewarm medicinal herbal oil poured onto specific stimulating points across the entire forehead.
 Shirodhara energizes and rejuvenates your central nervous system, which is atrophied by anxiety, stress, misguided eating habits, and lifestyles.

 The nose is the gateway to consciousness and nasal therapy assists in cleaning and lubricating sinus passageways.
 The process of introducing herb-infused oils to the nasal cavity helps in relieving.
 Headaches and migraines caused by sinuses lessen anxiety and improve the clarity and strength of the brain.
 It is essential to undergo nasal therapies under the supervision of an experienced Ayurveda practitioner.
 Ensure that the suitable Nasya oils are utilized and adequately administered and that you receive the correct type of safety information.